What’s in the Water?

 Why Mussel Aquaculture?

 For thousands of years, harvesting of wild oysters has taken place at various points along the Maine coast, as indicated by the remnants of ancient shell piles (called middens) left by indigenous communities.
-The current increase in oyster farming has a more recent history, dating to the 1970s when UMaine researcher Dr. Herb Hidu brought hatchery technology to the Darling Mearine Center and began a program of research that eventually supported some of Maine’s first oyster farmers.
-In 2023, roughly 150 farms collectively produced about 14.2 million oysters, with a total economic value of over $10 million.
+The current increase in oyster farming has a more recent history, dating to the 1970s when UMaine researcher Dr. Herb Hidu brought hatchery technology to the Darling Marine Center and began a program of research that eventually supported some of Maine’s first oyster farmers.
+In 2024, roughly 15 farms collectively produced about

 A long row of oyster cages float on the water